 Music therapy at Cambridgeshire Music launched in 1995 and today we run one of the largest teams of music therapists in the country.
-Dozens of specialist music therapists work in special schools, mainstream schools, units attached to schools and children’s centres across Cambridgeshire, and we see hundreds of people a year.
+Specialist music therapists work in special schools, mainstream schools, units attached to schools and children’s centres across Cambridgeshire, and we see hundreds of people a year.

-Music therapy sessions focus on communication using sound – made on instruments and with the voice.
-Non-linguistic communication is often helpful for those with limited verbal expression, mental health issues, behavioural problems or those with dementia or other degenerative conditions.
+Music therapy sessions are person-centred and focus on communication using sound – made on instruments and with the voice.
+Non-linguistic communication is often helpful for those with limited verbal expression, mental health issues, emotional, social and behavioural problems or those with dementia or other degenerative conditions.
 Sessions can be for groups or for individuals.

-Our therapists work with parents, carers and professionals to share skills and support consistency and follow-up outside sessions.
-We also provide consultations and support for school engagement and mental health issues in schools, including models of attachment and systemic work.
+Our therapists work with parents, carers and professionals to share skills, support consistency and follow-up outside sessions.
+We also provide consultations and support for school engagement and mental health issues in schools.

-1. Music therapy originated in Veterans hospitals after World Wars I and II, when local musicians played for traumatised veterans in hospitals with very positive results.
+1. Music therapy originated in World Wars I, when local musicians played for veterans in hospitals with very positive results.

-4. It is often used when verbal skills are limited due to physical or learning disability, or where clients are unable to make use of a verbal therapy due to emotional distress.
+3. Music Therapy is very useful when verbal skills are limited due to physical or learning disability, or where clients are unable to make use of a verbal therapy due to emotional distress.

-To learn more about Music therapy please contact us or visit the British Association of Music Therapy bamt.org.uk
+To learn more about Music therapy please contact us by clicking on the purple button below or visit the British Association of Music Therapy website.